plentymarkets/docs-raw/plentyInterface/Basket.md

 ### AfterBasketItemRemove<a name="basket_basketitem_afterbasketitemremove"></a>

-after basket item remove event
+The event is triggered after an item is deleted from the shopping cart.

 #### Namespace